- As low as $743/Night

 The Neighborhood:

-Once the site of colonial lumber mills, Cannonborough is now an inviting neighborhood blending chic historic and reproduction architecture.
-It's also located within walking distance of Upper King Street's charming eateries, stores, and bars.
+Once the site of colonial lumber mills, Cannonborough is now an inviting neighborhood blending fresh historic and reproduction architecture.
+It's also located within walking distance of Upper King Street's striking eateries, stores, and bars.

 Getting Around: